 The second strategic goal is to support exploration of translational communication questions in Bangladesh.
 In partnership of University of Florida, the Center supports researchers in the development of important scientific questions as well as providing support for addressing those questions through new and existing datasets.

 A third strategic goal is to engage trainees in translational science to encourage the next generation of scholars to have a global focus.
 Trainees can benefit from monthly networking seminars, access to existing datasets on health and human behavior, and an immersive training experience in our Rampal office.
-As part of this experience, they receive training in human subjects’ protection, translational communication science research design, data collection, data analysis, as well as dissemination of research findings.
+As part of this experience, they will receive training in human subjects’ protection, translational communication science research design, data collection, data analysis, as well as dissemination of research findings.
 The program attracts a diverse group of students, further strengthening the interdisciplinary strengths of the Center.

-A fourth strategic goal was to create an opportunity to implement interventions directly in the healthcare environment.
+A fourth strategic goal is to create an opportunity to implement interventions directly in the healthcare environment.
 One key initiative is to implement just-in-time interventions directly into the electronic health record.
 Another is to expand access to palliative care into the home environment.